 Your Chrome browsing history is only saved to your account if you've enabled Chrome synchronisation with your Google Account.
-Learn more the public third parties
+Learn more the people who matter most to you online the public third parties

 For example, when you type an address in the To, Cc or Bcc field of an email you're composing, Gmail will suggest addresses based on the people you contact most frequently.